Anthony Peacocke

-Anthony Peacocke was a United Kingdom police officer.
-He was Inspector-General of the Royal Ulster Constabulary during 1969.
+Joseph Anthony Peacocke, CBE (1 September 1908 – 12 November 1975), was a police officer in the United Kingdom.
+He was Inspector-General of the Royal Ulster Constabulary throughout most of 1969, during the onset of The Troubles.

 Early life and education

-Peacocke was born in Bangor, County Down, in 1909.
-He was awarded a degree in natural sciences from the University of Cambridge, and joined the RUC in 1932.
+Peacocke was born in Bangor, County Down, in 1908, the son of Rt.
+Rev. Joseph Irvine Peacocke, a Church of Ireland bishop.
+His brother was Cuthbert Peacocke, a future Dean of Belfast who was later to succeed their father as Bishop of Derry and Raphoe.
+Peacocke was educated at Sedbergh School and Gonville and Caius College, Cambridge, where he studied natural sciences.
+He joined the RUC as a cadet officer in 1932.

 Police career

-During his career, prior to his appointment as Inspector-general, he served in Ballymoney, Belfast and Enniskillen.
-He was Deputy Inspector-General in 1963.
+During his career, prior to his appointment as Inspector-General, he served in Ballymoney, Belfast and Enniskillen.
+He was Deputy Inspector-General from 1963 onwards.
 He was appointed as Inspector-General on 5 February 1969.

 Inspector-General

-During the increasingly violent period in Northern Ireland in 1969, Peacocke initially resisted the deployment of the British Army although changed his view, after a telephone call from Graham Shillington, the Deputy Inspector-General, early in the morning of 13 August.
+During the increasingly violent period in Northern Ireland in 1969, Peacocke initially resisted the deployment of the British Army, but he changed his view following a telephone call from Graham Shillington, the Deputy Inspector-General, early on the morning of 13 August.
 The extent of disorder in Northern Ireland at that time prompted the commissioning of the Hunt Report, which was published in October 1969.
 A few days earlier, Peacocke had been asked to resign, and his resignation, although tendered immediately, was not announced until 10 October.

+Final years

+Upon retiring from the RUC, Peacocke moved to Somerset.
+He died in South Cheriton near Templecombe on 12 November 1975, and was survived by his wife, Maud.